PAT SUET-BIK HUI & THE THREE PERFECTIONS

 First UK solo show by the Central Asian filmmaker — world premiere of Swan Lake 2025

-Named after sculptor Barbara Hepworth, who was born in Wakefield, this David Chipperfield-designed gallery sits on the city''s historic waterfront.
-It presents major international exhibitions alongside a permanent collection of modern British art including Henry Moore and L.S.
+Named after sculptor Barbara Hepworth, who was born in Wakefield, this David Chipperfield-designed gallery sits on the city's historic waterfront.
+Opened in 2011, it presents major international exhibitions alongside a permanent collection of modern British art featuring work by Hepworth herself, Henry Moore, and L.S.
 Lowry.
+One of the most architecturally distinguished galleries to open in the UK in recent decades.

 Until May 31